facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_android.md

 When a new widget is created in an Android application, you can set up some properties which determine its functioning.
 This widget configuration is handled by `WidgetConfiguration` class.
 It contains several methods that allow you to set the following properties:

-#### 2.1.0. setLicense

-Sets the contents of the license that will be needed for some widget features.

 #### 2.1.1.
 ResourcesPath

 It sets the route of the resources file that the widget will use for its graphical configuration.
 The route of this file must be specified related to the `assets` folder of the main application.